How to use debug mode

 Step 1: go to https://login.openathens.net/resources/static/ssodebug.html and drag the bookmarklet to your favourites bar if you don't already have it

 Step 2: you must be at login.openathens.net to turn debug mode on or off.
-Any page will do and the https://login.openathens.net/auth#forgottenpasswordmay be a handy place:
+Any page will do and the password reset page may be a handy place: https://login.openathens.net/auth#forgottenpassword

 Step 3: Turn debug mode on or off by clicking the bookmarklet: